freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/index.md

 ### Motherboard
 The motherboard houses many of the crucial electronic components of a system, such as the central processing unit (CPU), memory and extension cards.
 It also provides electrical connection between these compoenents and other peripherals so they can communicate.

 ![Motherboard](https://fthmb.tqn.com/mmTUdCN6UBGIKlkEggGq4fpV-3k=/768x0/filters:no_upscale()/gig-57c732ed3df78c71b60e7aa5.jpg)

 ### Expansion Cards
 Expansion cards are printed circuit board that can be inserted into a computer motherboard to add functionality to a computer system via the expansion bus.
+It can either add capabilities, like allowing for a new type of I/O port, or upgrade existing ones, such as increasing audio quality via sound cards or increasing ethernet speed through a network card.
+Expansion cards are typically added to the computer by putting them in to the motherboard's available PCI-Express slots.
 An example of extension cards is the Graphics Processing Unit (GPU).
 A GPU is a specialized electronic circuit designed to rapidly manipulate and alter memory to accelerate the creation of images in a frame buffer intended for output to a display device.

 ![Nvidia Titan XP](https://cdn.arstechnica.net/wp-content/uploads/2017/04/nvidia-titan-x.jpg)